vertica/VerticaPy/docs/source/user_guide_data_preparation_encoding.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/ug_dp_plot_encoding_2.html

-By using the ``discretize`` method, we can discretize the data using equal-width binning.
+By using the :py:func:`~verticapy.vDataFrame.discretize` method, we can discretize the data using equal-width binning.

 .. code-block:: python